SELECTION OF QUESTIONS AND ANSWERS

 This, in fact, is the situation of more than 80% of chi kung practitioners all over the world, including in China today, and including some well known masters and well known practitioners who hold important positions in chi kung organizations.
 This is a sensitive issue, but I am mentioning this in good faith.

-When researches wish to perform research on chi kung, like whether chi kung can overcome certain diseases, they will approach these important figures in chi kung organizations, As these important figures do not practice chi kung, though they may think they do, the results of the research will not be satisfactory.
+When researchers wish to perform research on chi kung, like whether chi kung can overcome certain diseases, they will approach these important figures in chi kung organizations, As these important figures do not practice chi kung, though they may think they do, the results of the research will not be satisfactory.

 How do we determine whether the art someone practices is genuine chi kung.
 Actually this is very simple and effective, and it is indeed shocking that may people do not recognize it, or refuse to recognize it.